jackchinski/jackchinski/README.md

 ### Hi, my name is Marcin 👋
 - 📚 I'm a student at the University of Toronto pursuing a Bachelor of Information Degree
 - 📍 I'm originally from Poland 🇵🇱 but now living in Canada 🇨🇦
-- 🌱 I’m currently learning: Typescript, React, Next.js & Tailwind
+- 🌱 I’m currently learning: Rust!
 - ⌨️ Keeb: CIDOO V65 V2 + Boba U4T's

 <!--